 “That’s over two hundred miles away.
 I doubt your blue tick runs two hundred miles daily to defecate in his yard nor do I believe he has the intellect or the manual dexterity to make the drive.”

 “Well I dunno, he’s pretty smart.
 ‘Course he’d a had to take the truck.
 Don’t think I ever taught ‘im to drive a stick.”
-Scooter laughed and slapped his knee to the scorn of Cornelius.
+Scooter laughed and slapped his knee, an action that made Cornelius scorn.
 “I reckon yer right, tho’.
 If it ain’t my uncle, there’s someone else it coulda been.
 Maybe my brother wrote the letter.”

 “I have a feeling that you’re getting close.
 It would have to be a neighbor.
-It’s only logical that it is somebody nearby.”
+It’s only logical that it would be someone nearby.”

 “Uh-huh.
 Plus we’s got into a fight while we was huntin’ for truffles a while back.
 Told ‘im he could take a swig of my bottle and he damn near drank the whole thin’.
 Wouldn’t bother me so much ‘cepting he does it all the time and never pays me back tho’ he always says he would.
 I yelled at ‘im pretty good. ‘e didn’t say nothin’ to me the rest of the trip.
 Maybe he got mad.”

-“A letter seems a little extreme to express dissatisfaction over being reprimanded for attempting to drink my brother’s entire flask of whiskey.”
+“A letter seems a little extreme to express dissatisfaction over being reprimanded for attempting to drink an entire flask of whiskey.”

 “I reckon yer right.”

 “Besides, at what grade did he drop out of school again?”